ren-kevin/ren-kevin.github.io/_pages/research.md

 ## Working Papers

-Asset Pricing with Capital-Skill Complementarities
+Asset Pricing with Capital-Skill Complementarities, May 2023

 ## Publications